 Discussion:

-CID 1548

-If a STA needs to meet some QoS requirement, it should not use a dynamic AID assignment operation.
-And, it is an imlemention issue.

 Propose:

-Revised for CID 1987, 1289, 1290, 1291, 2775, per discussion and editing instructions in 11-14/xxxxr0.
+Revised for CID 1987, 1289, 1290, 1291, 2775, per discussion and editing instructions in 11-14/0231r0.

 TGah editor: Modify the sub-clause 10.14 as the following:

 SA Query procedures

 When If an S1G STA in a power save mode wakes up with an interval longer than dot11AssociationSAQueryMaximumTimeout, an existing SA can be destroyed.
 So, to maintain a for maintaining its valid SA status, the S1G STA shall wake to listen to SA Query Request frame with the interval specified by of dot11AssociationSAQueryMaximumTimeout.
 When dot11RSNAProtectedManagementFramesActivated is true, For this purpose, an S1G AP shall provides the Timeout Interval (Association Comeback time, which is set to dot11AssociationSAQueryMaximumTimeout) in an Association Response frame and Reassociation Response frame with a status code 0 to the S1G STA.